 Scary Smile Masks

 We, like many of you, have often wondered about the revenge power of the voodoo doll.
 Also, a nice dose of fear keeps those who would dare cross you away.
 So how do you pull it off?
-Let’s break it down!
+Let’s break it down horror fans!
 A ragged dress is key for this look.
 An easy way to make a dress more rugged is by rubbing charcoal on it.
 Your makeup could include hollowed eyes, which essentially is just dark black eyes.
 One of the fun components of this is the mask that will cover your mouth.
 You want to start with a plain black or white mask.
 If you use a black mask, you’ll need a white pen or paint.
 However, if you use a white mask, make sure you have a black sharpie ready.
 On the mask, you’ll want to draw a mouth with stitches.
 A wavy line with a few vertical lines will usually suffice, but you can always embrace your Van Gogh and add some lips and more depth to the mouth.

 This fun play on words is almost too simple but will surely encourage a few chuckles.
 Pick any shirt and pants of your choosing but then add some suspenders and a bow tie.
 Once you have that outfit, grab some smarties and then tape those smarties to your pants!
 Faux glasses will add that last final touch, and then you’ve nailed it…like the true smarty pants you are!